monarch-initiative/automaxo/README.md

 For each disease, I have saved 50 abstracts and titles.
 These are stored under the `/data` directory and are used throughout the various steps of the project:

+The output TSV has 3 columns:
+- Column 1: PubMed ID
+- Column 2: Relationship
+- Column 3: Title & Abstract

+- `.._no_replaced.tsv`: Contains the raw text without any replacements.

+  Example: `38188902	associate|@DISEASE_Sarcoma|@GENE_CIC	An Unusual Case of Hyperhemolysis Syndrome and Delayed Hemolytic Transfusion Reaction ...`

 - `.._mesh_replaced.tsv`: Contains text after applying Pubtator3 for Entity Standardization.

-- `.._no_replaced.tsv`: Contains the raw text without any replacements.
+  Example: `38188902	Association|diseaseD012509|ncbi23152	An Unusual Case of diseaseD013577 and Delayed diseaseD006461 Transfusion Reaction ...`

 - `.._poet_replaced.tsv`: Contains text after replacing MESH terms with MONDO, HP, and MaXO terms.

+  Example: `38188902	Association|MONDO:0005089|ncbi23152	An Unusual Case of MONDO:0002254 and Delayed diseaseD006461 Transfusion Reaction  ....`